 - Preheat your oven to 300°F/150°C on a convection setting.
 It bakes faster in a convection oven, but a regular oven setting will work as well.

-- Line your loaf pan with parchment paper.
+- Line your loaf pan with parchment paper, unless it's non-stick.

 - Grind the cashews in a food processor or high-speed blender to create cashew flour.
 You may have a few small grains of nuts left, but try to get it as fine as possible without turning the flour into cashew butter.